Florida Department of Corrections: Recidivism

-In 2003, about one-third (32.8%) were returned to prison within three years of release.
-This dropped to 27.6% for those freed in 2008.
+The Florida Department of Corrections defines recidivism as a return to prison, as the result of either a new conviction or a violation of post-prison supervision, within three years of their prison release date.
+The Department began releasing annual recidivism reports in 2012.
+According to the Department's most recent report, the recidivism rate for the 2019 release cohort was 21.2%.

 Juveniles

-The state houses between 90-250 inmates up to the age of 17 between three state prisons during any given time with females at Lowell Correctional Institution and males at Sumter Correctional Institution or Suwannee Correctional Institution dependent on behavior.
+As of October 2023, there were between 50 and 60 inmates under the age of 17 in the custody of the Department of Corrections.
+Female juvenile delinquents are housed at Lowell Correctional Institution and males at Suwannee Correctional Institution.

 Budget

-It costs on average $19,469 per year to incarcerate an inmate in Florida.
+According to the 2023 Criminal Justice Impact Conference, it costs approximately $28,855 per year to incarcerate an inmate in Florida.
 This includes $2.32 per day for 2,800 calorie meals.
+According to §960.293, Florida Statutes, inmates may be charged $50 for every day of their sentence or $250,000 for a life sentence.

 2011 budget cuts

 In first quarter 2011, the State of Florida announced the closing of 6 institutions in order to save up to $30 million.
 Three prisons, two bootcamps, and a road prison were closed.
 Brevard Correctional Institution, which is a youthful offender prison, Lowell Boot Camp, a youthful offender female boot camp, Sumter Basic Training Unit, a youthful offender male boot camp, Hendry Correctional Institution, the female prison Hillsborough Correctional Institution, and Tallahassee Road Prison were the institutions that were closed.
 No inmates were released as a result of the closing, and the employees of the closing institutions were offered jobs at other prisons.
 The institutions began moving inmates on April 1, 2011, and finished as of June 30, 2011.
 Hillsborough Correctional Institution and Sumter BTU were not closed.

 Governor Rick Scott ordered a second group of prisons to be closed.
-The Florida Department of Corrections stated that aside from the obvious financial reasons, another reason for the closings is because of a declining prison population.
+The Department stated that aside from the financial reasons, they were being closed due to a declining prison population.
 The following prisons were closed: